reiner/massively/content/ideas/_index.md

 type = "page"
 +++

 We are commited to make new open data sources available soon, which could be used for the first time at the TWIST-Hackdays.
-Below you can find an overview on the not yet published datasets, which will hopefully be available by then.
+Below you can find an overview on the not yet published datasets, which will hopefully be open by then.

 ### In Evaluation: